Automattic/wp-calypso/packages/wpcom-proxy-request/Readme.md

 **Proxied cookie-authenticated REST API requests to WordPress.com**

+You likely want to use the high-level APIs in [`wpcom.js`][wpcom.js] instead of using this module directly.

 This module offers access to the WordPress.com REST API via a proxying `<iframe>` pointing to a special URL that proxies API requests on the host page's behalf.